jpype-project/jpype/doc/quickguide.rst

 The hardest thing about using JPype is getting the jars loaded into the JVM.
 Java is curiously unfriendly about reporting problems when it is unable to find a jar.
 Instead, it will be reported as an ``ImportError`` in Python.
-These patterns will help debug problems regarding jar loading.
+These patterns will help debug problems with jar loading.

 Once the JVM is started Java packages that are within a top level domain (TLD) are exposed as Python modules allowing Java to be treated as part of Python.